Cracked Tooth Restoration

 Craze lines

-Tiny cracks on the outer enamel of the tooth are more common in adults.
+Tiny cracks on the tooth’s outer enamel are more common in adults.
 These types of cracks are superficial and are usually of no concern.

 Fractured Crown – Cusp

 A weakened cusp may fracture.
 As a result, the cusp may break off or be removed by a dentist.
-A fractured cusp rarely damages the pulp, so a root canal is not necessary.
+A fractured cusp rarely damages the pulp, so a root canal is unnecessary.
 Dr. Garelick will usually restore the tooth with a full crown.

 Cracked Tooth

-A crack that extends from the tooth’s chewing surface down towards the root may compromise the structure and health of the tooth.
+A crack that extends from the tooth’s chewing surface down toward the root may compromise the structure and health of the tooth.
 The crack may extend below the gum line and even into the root.
 Damage to the pulp is common.
-A cracked tooth that is not treated will worsen, resulting in the loss of the tooth.
+A cracked tooth that is not treated will worsen, resulting in tooth loss.
 Therefore, early detection is essential.
 Root canal treatment is usually necessary.

 Split Tooth